openSUSE/news-o-o/_posts/2008-11-08-opensuse-weekly-news-issue-45.markdown

 [Japanese](http://ja.opensuse.org/OpenSUSE_Weekly_News/45),
 [Spanish](http://es.opensuse.org/OpenSUSE_Noticias_Semanales/45),
 [Portuguese](http://pt.opensuse.org/Not%C3%ADcias_da_semana_no_openSUSE/45) and
 [Indonesian](http://en.opensuse.org/OpenSUSE_Weekly_News/45/indonesian) .
-You can purchase our product at discounted price from our website and can [free printable preschool writing paper](https://majesticpapers.com/) get access to our ibm c2010-555 exam braidumps preparation material
+You can purchase our product at discounted price from our website and can  get access to our ibm c2010-555 exam braidumps preparation material